mprib/caliscope/docs/installation.md

 === "Windows"

     ```bash
-    # Open Command Prompt and navigate to your project directory
+    # Open Command Prompt and navigate to directory that will hold venv
+    # this does not need to be the same as where your project workspace is held
     cd path\to\your\project

     # Create a virtual environment named 'env' using Python 3.10